 Per oral endoscopic myotomy (POEM) is an effective minimally invasive alternative to Laparoscopic Heller myotomy to treat achalasia at limited centers.
 Dissection of the circular fibers of the LES is achieved endoscopically leading to relaxation of the LES however, the risk of gastroesophageal reflux is high because it does not include an antireflux procedure.

 Esophagectomy is the last resort.

 When a patient presents with dysphagia, the diagnosis of a malignancy should always be entertained.

 Other disorders in the differential include:

 The use of pneumatic dilatation and laparoscopic myotomy can produce good results with symptom relief.
-Rates of esophageal perforation are rare after pneumatic dilatation, but relapses are common.
+Rates of esophageal perforation are rare after pneumatic dilatation, but relapses are frequent.

 All patients who undergo treatment for achalasia need long-term follow-up because all available treatments are palliative, making recurrences common.

 Pneumatic dilatation and laparoscopic myotomy are effective treatments for managing achalasia.
-If an experienced surgeon is available, surgery is preferred.
+Surgery is preferred if an experienced surgeon is available.

 Do not use botulinum toxin and medications if performing a pneumatic dilatation or laparoscopic Heller myotomy.

 Coordination of care between the nutritionist, gastroenterologist and thoracic surgeon by the primary care provider is essential.
 It is imperative that a diagnosis is made earlier by the primary care provider especially as symptoms of reflux may be attributed to GERD for years delaying diagnosis.
 Most patients are managed as an outpatient, but those with dehydration, severe malnutrition or electrolyte abnormalities may need hospitalization for stabilization and hydration.
 Patients with significant weight loss need nutritional supplements to prevent worsening malnutrition.